The 320×100 Large Mobile Banner: Why Bigger is Often Better

 Since you have double the height, use it wisely.
 Do not just make your text bigger—add value.

-• The “Two-Column” Layout: Use the left half for your product image and the right half for your headline and button.
-This layout works perfectly in the 3:1 aspect ratio.
+• The “Two-Column” Structure: Use the left half for your product image and the right half for your headline and button.
+This structure works perfectly in the 3:1 aspect ratio.

 • Contrasting Button: Ensure your “Sign Up” or “Shop Now” button is a different color than the background.